mphuget/LugJS/README.md

 - Link two Product by Recommandation
 - Unlink two Product

+### User

+- Store which Product the User visits
+- Read all the Product the User visited

 ### User authentication

 - Sign up with a name and a password